Secure coding in PHP Training Course

 Laravel PHP Framework

-14 HoursThis instructor-led, live training in Uzbekistan introduces the fundamentals of Laravel and walks participants through the creation of a Laravel-based web application.
+14 HoursThis instructor-led, live training in Uzbekistan introduces the fundamentals of Laravel and guides participants through building a Laravel-based web application.

 Laravel Livewire

-7 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at developers who wish to learn and use Livewire to build modern and dynamic application interfaces.
+7 HoursThis instructor-led, live training in Uzbekistan (available online or on-site) is designed for developers who wish to learn and apply Livewire to create modern, dynamic application interfaces.

 By the end of this training, participants will be able to: